 The online learning journey requires a different relationship to instructors than you may have experienced in the past.
 You may not see your instructors as regularly face to face, yet you can still develop effective relationships with instructors that support you in your learning.
 By the end of this module, you will be able to:

 - Describe the role of an online instructor. - Develop an effective student-instructor connection.

-Click on the Next arrow to move on in the workshop.
+Go to the next chapter to move on in the textbook.